Simple mindfulness activities can be a key tool in the life of an anxious person or child.

 It also helps to think about changing your language to be more mindful, too.

-Changing your language to be more mindful might just mean you become a bit more mindful too.
 You say fewer words, you say words with descriptive adjectives, and you say things that bring intention to your life.

 Mindfulness has helped them to become aware of themselves and their emotions.
 My kids have also started to notice their surroundings and others around them as well.